Communication-Efficient Federated Linear and Deep Generalized Canonical Correlation Analysis: Introduction

-{Triggered by the big data deluge and the ubiquity of multiview data in modern machine learning, there has been a renewed interest in GCCA, particularly, efficient computation of GCCA in the presence of a large number of big views; see \cite{fu2017scalable,benton2019deep,fu2018efficient,kanatsoulis2018structured}.
-To facilitate large-scale GCCA, an important implementation paradigm is distributed optimization \cite{fu2017scalable,fu2018efficient,kanatsoulis2018structured,fu2016efficient}.
-Distributed GCCA is well motivated when the views are acquired and stored by individual organizations or devices, while data sharing is either costly or not allowed due to legal/privacy restrictions (e.g., user profiles stored at Facebook and Twitter and the same events captured by different sensors may be hard/costly to share).
-Distributed GCCA is also a way to facilitate parallel computing, where different computing agents (e.g., CPU cores in a multicore system) are responsible for carrying out computations using their local data.
+{Triggered by the big data deluge and the ubiquity of multiview data in modern machine learning, there has been a renewed interest in GCCA, particularly, efficient computation of GCCA in the presence of a large number of big views; see{ \cite{rastogi2015multiview, fu2017scalable,benton2019deep,fu2018efficient,kanatsoulis2018structured,fu2016efficient}}. { To advance large-scale multiview analysis to accommodate modern machine learning scenarios, considering federated learning-based GCCA is particularly meaningful.
+Here, federated learning refers to a special distributed computing paradigm where different organizations or edge devices collaboratively train statistical model using locally held data, often with the help of a central server \cite{kairouz2021advances, li2020federated}.
+Federated learning is considered a core machine learning paradigm in the era of mobile computing, which was first proposed in \cite{konevcny2016federated} to train machine learning models by keeping data ``local'' in edge devices.
+Such federated settings of GCCA are also} well-motivated when the views are acquired and stored by individual organizations or devices, while data sharing is either costly or not allowed due to legal/privacy restrictions.

-{\bf Communication Overhead Challenge.} In recent years, a number of distributed linear GCCA algorithms appeared in the literature \cite{fu2017scalable, fu2018efficient, bertrand2015distributed}.
-The algorithm in \cite{lyu2020nonlinear} for a deep MAX-VAR GCCA criterion can also be implemented in a distributed fashion.
+{\bf Communication Overhead Challenge.} In recent years, a number of distributed linear GCCA algorithms appeared in the literature \cite{fu2017scalable, fu2018efficient, bertrand2015distributed, hovine2021distributed}. {Their settings often have a central node to coordinate among the computing agents, and thus are closely related to federated learning.} The algorithm in \cite{lyu2020nonlinear} for a deep MAX-VAR GCCA criterion can also be implemented in a distributed fashion.
 These methods are plausible, since the major computations are carried out in the computing agents and only derived information from data is exchanged in the iterations---which circumvents raw data exchange.
 However, there are also critical challenges remaining.
 In particular, when the views are of large size, exchanging such derived information may still entail large communication overhead.
-High communication overhead hinders the possibility of using distributed GCCA in wireless scenarios, e.g., edge computing and internet of things (IoT).
-It can also significantly slow down parallel computing paradigms.
+High communication overhead {may lead to many issues such as high latency, costly communication data consumption, and fast drainage of device batteries.
+These issues} hinder the possibility of using {federated} GCCA in important wireless scenarios, e.g., edge computing and internet of things (IoT).